Being a professional photographer means traveling and taking beautiful photos is what you do for a living, right?

 - In a word, building your brand online

 By outsourcing the above tasks to your VA, you’ll have more time for creative work while your social media exposure is unaffected by your absence.

 Maintaining contact with your clients is a critical component of your work for client retention, but it takes up a lot of your time.

 That’s why you should find a Virtual Assistant with great interpersonal skills and let them do this on your behalf:

-- promptly respond to your prospective clients’ enquiries
+- Promptly respond to your prospective clients’ inquiries

 Handing the above tasks to a VA will enable you to keep track of the important dates and build a firm long-term relationship with your clients.
 As a result, they’ll always get back to you and recommend you further for sure.